Leelam/Commenting-package-for-laravel/README.md

 # Commenting-package-for-laravel

-This is package be used for laravel commenting sysetm UI as Bootstrap
+This is package be used for laravel commenting system UI as Bootstrap

+You must have to pass as $parentAndComments